NCAlgebra/NC/DOCUMENTATION/MANUAL/Running.md

     PacletInstall["https://github.com/NCAlgebra/NC/blob/v6.0.0/NCAlgebra-6.0.0.paclet?raw=true"];

-In the near future we plant to submit paclets to the Wolfram paclet repository for easier updates.
+In the near future we plan to submit paclets to the Wolfram paclet repository for easier updates.

 Alternatively, you can download and install NCAlgebra as outlined in